 Legalisation applies to states non-members of the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents of 5 October 1961 (Journal of Laws of 2005, no. 112, item 938).

-The Polish consul in Abu Dhabi legalises documents issued in the United Arab Emirates.
+Polish consul in Abu Dhabi legalises documents issued only in the United Arab Emirates.

 Please note!
 The consul can only legalise originals and official copies of documents.
 Photocopies and computer printouts cannot be legalised.
 The documents must be authenticated by the competent local authority before you present them to the consul.
-In most countries authentication is made by the Ministry of Foreign Affairs, Ministry of Justice or another central authority of the document's country of origin.
+In UAE authentication is made by the Ministry of Foreign Affairs (MOFA).

 The consul will refuse to legalise documents without prior superlegalisation.